Hakomi is the evocation of consciousness

 It is possible to set up a specific pattern of interaction between two or more people which enhances the probability of healing.
 When healing is possible, it is a spontaneous unfolding from within the person who heals.
 A significant influence on any healing process is the context in which it happens.
 When one person sets the context for another person’s healing, the most significant aspect of that context is the state of mind of the person creating it.

 Hakomi was developed by Ron Kurtz, an American psychotherapist and author of Body-Centered Psychotherapy: the Hakomi Method, and co-author of the Body Reveals, and Grace Unfolding: Psychotherapy in the Spirit of the Tao Te Ching.
-Hakomi is taught in many countries around the world, including North and South America, Asia, Europe, Australia, New Zealand, and Mexico, and is widely recognized as the “cutting edge of psychotherapy” (in the words of John Bradshaw).
+Hakomi is taught in many countries around the world, including North and South America, Asia, Europe, Australia, New Zealand, Mexico and Russia.

 What Hakomi is interested in studying is the organization of experience.
 To do this, Hakomi uses mindfulness – a kind of quiet, non-interfering attention to present moment experience – and little experiments to evoke experiences to study.
 The attention in Hakomi is on present experience.